 If we dive deeper into the platform (packaged in alfresco.war) we will see that it also supports workflow in the form of the embedded Activiti Workflow Engine.
 The platform is usually also integrated with a Directory Server (LDAP) to be able to sync users and groups with Alfresco Content Services.
 And most installations also integrates with an SMTP server so the Platform can send emails, such as site invitations.

 For more information about the internals of the Platform, and specifically the content repository, see the concepts section.

 Besides Share there are also many other clients that can connect to the repository, including any CMIS-compatible client, and via the Microsoft SharePoint protocol any SharePoint client.
-Enterprise to Cloud Sync can synchronize content between an on-premise installation of and in the Cloud, under user control.

 The following diagram illustrates this extended architecture: